bcowgill/node-play/README.md

   grunt test --reporter nyan
 ```

+## Todo

+- use supertests to spec the location microservice api
+- write code to implement the api

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.